-Fred Lee has the enviable distinction of having been both a senior vice president of one of the largest medical centers in the United States and a cast member at Disney University.
-Disney recruited him because of his expertise in helping hospitals achieve a culture that inspires patient and employee loyalty.
-At Disney he helped develop and facilitate Disney’s 3-day seminar, Disney’s Approach to Quality Service for the Healthcare Industry.
-Using an insider’s experience and a keen eye for cultural comparisons, he authored If Disney Ran Your Hospital: 9 ½ Things You Would Do Differently, which was awarded the 2005 Book of the Year from the American College of Healthcare Executives.
-Since then, it has become the all-time best selling book on hospital leadership, and is available in four languages.
+Fred Lee had the enviable distinction of having been both a senior vice president of one of the largest medical centers in the United States and a cast member at Disney University.
+Disney recruited him because of his expertise in helping hospitals achieve a culture that inspires compassion and elicits both patient and employee loyalty.
+At Disney, he helped adapt and facilitate Disney’s Approach to Quality Service for the Healthcare Industry.
+Using his insider’s experience and his keen eye for cultural comparisons, he wrote his best-selling book and shared his insights with healthcare groups all over the country and around the world.

-Mr. Lee’s seminars are dynamic, inspiring, and immensely practical.
-He motivates healthcare managers by talking their language, using real-life hospital examples, and having walked in their shoes.
+His seminars were dynamic, inspiring, and immensely practical.
+He motivated healthcare managers by talking their language, using real-life hospital examples, and having walked in their shoes.
 His lectures were captured during a two-day live seminar and are available on DVD at www.SecondRiverHealthcare.com.

-In 2009 Poudre Valley Hospital in Fort Collins Colorado won the national Malcolm Baldrige Award.
-The Chief Nursing Officer credits Fred Lee’s teachings with finally giving their managers, after a five-year journey copying what the best hospitals do, a new approach to patient perceptions that brought them breakthrough scores and put them over the top for the Baldrige Award.
+When Poudre Valley Hospital in Fort Collins, Colorado, won the national Malcolm Baldrige Award, their Chief Nursing Officer credits Fred Lee’s teachings with finally giving their managers a new approach to patient perceptions that brought them breakthrough scores that put them over the top for the Baldrige